Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Select the chart data in Excel.
 - [ ] Select the chart style.

-*Not confident about answer.
-If someone knows exact answer please contribute in this repository and mark the correct answer.*

 #### Q51.
 How would you show a correlation between the amount of chocolate a city consumes and the number of crimes committed?

 - [ ] Use a bar chart.